sifulovi/sifulovi/README.md

 * 🌍  Based in Bangladesh
 * ✉️   [isiful.ovi@gmail.com](mailto:isiful.ovi@gmail.com)
 * 🤝  Open to collaborating on Any Java-based application like Spring Boot, Groovy on Grails.
-For frontend like to work with Reactjs, and Angular 2+ too.
+For frontend like to work with Reactjs, and Angular 2+ .

 ### Skills